nguyensjsu/sp22-202-four-musketeers/README.md

 - Richard Ngo
 - Ryan Tran

+## Summary of Project and Key Features

+We implemented the base game of Chess with added modifications to it.
+Each player has a move timer that skips their turn.
+Players are given the option to toggle the timer or change the timer based on difficulty at the start of the game.
+We also fixed and implemented En Passant, Castling, and Promotion.
+To add further spice to the promotion feature, we added a super piece that has the moveset of a queen AND a knight (exciting, isn't it? now you can flex on your friends with style).
+To wrap this all up, we added a move history log that can be scrolled up or down one level at a time with buttons.

+The starter code we used was in Slovakian and had various bugs, so we took one week to refactor it.
+This starter code in particular looked appealing because of the board swap functionality at the end of each turn.
+This was a wonderful learning experience for us to learn how to refactor a project into a clean object oriented structure.

 ## Summary of Contributions
 - Eric Arreola
   - Translated some source code to english